 February

-• バレンタイン – Valentine’s Day: Like in other countries, Valentine’s Day is a lively event in Japan.
-As a unique tradition, it’s customary for women to give chocolates to men on this day.
-Additionally, exchanging chocolates among female friends is a common in Japan.
+Like in other countries, Valentine’s Day is a lively annual event in Japan.
+As a unique tradition of Japan, it’s customary for women to give chocolates to men on this day.
+Additionally, exchanging chocolates among female friends is also common in Japan.

 March

-• お花見 (ohana-mi) – Cherry Blossom Viewing: A tasteful event in spring that captivates both Japanese and foreigners alike.
+Ohana-mi is a tasteful seasonal event that captivates both Japanese and foreigners alike.
 While the timing of cherry blossom blooming varies by region and year, typically it’s from late March to late April.
 Friends and families gather, spread out picnic sheets under the trees, and admire the graceful cherry blossom while enjoying delicious food and drinks.

 April

-• ゴールデンウィーク – Golden Week: Known as the longest holiday period in Japan, Golden Week offers a precious opportunity to enjoy vacations for Japanese who typically work very hard.
+Golden week is known as the longest holiday period in Japan excluding summer holiday.
+It offers a precious opportunity to enjoy vacations for Japanese who typically work very hard.
 It’s a combination of multiple national holidays and weekends from the end of April to the beginning of May, with specific dates changing every year.
 Special festivals and events are held across Japan.

 May

-• 母の日 (haha-no-hi) – Mother’s Day: Widely celebrated worldwide, Mother’s Day is also an important day in Japan.
+As mother’s days is widely celebrated worldwide, is also an important annual event in Japan and holds on the second Sunday of May.
 It’s common to present flowers or gifts to mothers and enjoy meals together as a family on this day.

 June